ryancragun/canaria-cookbook/README.md

 # canaria-cookbook

-A library cookbook is to extend the Chef DSL to include a `canary?` helper.
-When properly configured it will allow nodes to make autonomous decisions based on a consistent hashing algorithm.
+A library cookbook is to extend the Chef DSL to include `canary?` and 'chef_environment =` helpers.
+When properly configured it will allow nodes to make autonomous canary decisions based on a consistent hashing algorithm.
 It was developed to allow nodes to change environments for rolling upgrades, however, it could be used to guard for any canary operations you'd like.
 Most of the time it will be within 5% of the configured canary percentage.

 ### Rolling canary environments explained
 After the pipeline has gone green in Development, Rehearsal and Union environments